 She chuckles lightly and wobbles ahead.
 Looking back at Finn, he's hovering nearby with a worried look on his face.
 She shakes her head and makes it up the first step.
 It's adorable, Finn worrying about her like this.

-Aside from her father, Noah and Mike, she doesn't have that good a relationship with men.
+Aside from her fathers, Noah, Artie, Kurt and Mike, she doesn't have that good a relationship with men.
 And with just one failed relationship under her belt, she's not counting her engagement to Finn because, well, if she doesn't remember, does it count?
 He drops by with Kurt sometimes or with her cousin.
 He even still gets her grocery when Noah acts like a punk.

-Getting to know each other again, its nice, as even though sometimes Finn looks at her with pained longing in his eyes, he doesn't try to force her into anything, and she's not sure how to react to him sometimes.
+Getting to know each other again, it's nice, even though sometimes Finn looks at her with pained longing in his eyes, he doesn't try to force her into anything, but she's not sure how to react to him sometimes.
 He's nice, but he used to be (still is?) in love with her and he's her best friend's brother.
 It doesn't help that he's adorably attractive, and when she sees him in uniform, her mind wanders.

 He nods, bending to pick up her crutches and leaning them against the wall.
 She smiles at him.